Duration & study mode

-You must have a minimum of six months current experience in the field of neonatal care.
+You must be registered with the Nursing and Midwifery Council (NMC) and currently employed within the field of neonatal nursing; you must have a minimum of six months current experience in the field of neonatal care.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.
 The qualifications below must have been gained within two years of the start of your course.

 General English language requirements at UWS: International English Language Testing System (IELTS) Academic module (not General Training)